-The First Quarter Correction And The Top 5 Reasons You Shouldn't Be Surprised
+The First-Quarter Correction And The Top 5 Reasons You Shouldn't Be Surprised

 The Trump rally assumes that the president-elect's proposals for tax reform and foreign profits repatriation will occur relatively soon within the new Administration.
 That assumption is faulty in a number of respects.

 First, the Republicans in the House and the Senate, and many of their benefactor contributors, are not behind the Trump agenda.
 Favored tax breaks and hobbling governmental regulations (especially the kind that inhibit up-and-coming competitors) all have their patrons in the warrens of Capitol Hill; they would not be there otherwise.
-"Draining the swamp", even if the president-elect's own party, will require more than a siphon; it will take armies of Roto-Rooter reformers.
+"Draining the swamp," even if the president-elect's own party, will require more than a siphon; it will take armies of Roto-Rooter reformers.
 (Look for Donald Trump to be an active player in the 2018 Congressional primaries of his own party and in the fall elections if he faces challenges to his agenda from within the GOP conference.)

-Second, Democrats have been actively pursuing an agenda to de-legitimize the new president, by asserting that Russia was involved in the Trump victory, emphasizing Secretary Clinton's win in the popular vote, and publicizing the narrow margin of the Trump victory in traditionally "blue" states.
+Second, Democrats have been actively pursuing an agenda to de-legitimize the new president, by asserting that Russia was involved in the Trump victory, emphasizing Secretary Clinton's win in the popular vote and publicizing the narrow margin of the Trump victory in traditionally "blue" states.

-The efforts seem aimed at weakening President-elect Trump's "first priority", the repeal of ObamaCare, the public health program Democrats have sought since the Great Depression.
-Political capital, time, and popularity spent on that task, "Priority One" of the Trump legislative agenda, will necessarily weaken the new president's ability to pass other items like tax and regulatory reform that are further down his legislative agenda.
+The efforts seem aimed at weakening President-elect Trump's "first priority," the repeal of Obamacare, the public health program Democrats have sought since the Great Depression.
+Political capital, time and popularity spent on that task, "Priority One" of the Trump legislative agenda, will necessarily weaken the new president's ability to pass other items like tax and regulatory reform that are further down his legislative agenda.
 While Trump has surprised prognosticators since he stepped into the political arena, it would be more than surprising if he achieved the repeal of the Affordable Care Act in less than 18 to 24 months, if then.

 Politics abroad

-In Europe, the Dutch elections, followed closely by elections in the German state Saarland, are all front-loaded for March, and could very well serve as indicators of the strength of nationalist, anti-EU sentiment in the Eurozone.
+In Europe, the Dutch elections, followed closely by elections in the German state Saarland, are all front-loaded for March, and could very well serve as indicators of the strength of nationalist, anti-EU sentiment in the eurozone.

 In the UK, Prime Minister May plans to invoke Article 50 of the Lisbon Treaty to effect the two-year negotiations to depart the EU (although that may be delayed given today's developments.)